What we know about the 20-year-old man who tried to assassinate Donald Trump

 “He was bullied almost every day,” Kohler told reporters.
 “He was just a outcast, and you know how kids are nowadays.”

 Crooks worked at a nursing home as a dietary aid, a job that generally involves food preparation.
-In a statement provided Sunday to USA TODAY, Marcie Grimm, the administrator of Bethel Park Skilled Nursing and Rehabilitation, said she was “shocked and saddened to learn of his involvement.”
+Marcie Grimm, the administrator of Bethel Park Skilled Nursing and Rehabilitation, said in a statement she was “shocked and saddened to learn of his involvement.”
 Grimm added that Crooks had a clean background check when he was hired.

 Crooks’ political leanings were not immediately clear.
 Records show Crooks was registered as a Republican voter in Pennsylvania, but federal campaign finance reports also show he gave $15 to a progressive political action committee on Jan.
 20, 2021, the day President Joe Biden was sworn into office.